 Whether the influence is direct or indirect does not matter.
 What matters is a person has been influenced to act as the leader needs and wants them to act.

-Without the power to influence others to see and follow the vision of an organization a leader is nothing more than a lame duck.
+Without the power to influence others and to see and follow the vision of an organization, a leader is nothing more than a lame duck.

 Implementing means to put into effect according to process or procedure, to fulfill.
-If a leader cannot implement, he or she cannot be effective as the by-product of effective implementation are results.
+If a leader cannot implement, they cannot be effective.

-As Ram Charan, co-author of the book Execution puts it: “Execution is the missing link between aspirations and results.
+As Ram Charan, co-author of the book Execution, puts it, “Execution is the missing link between aspirations and results.
 Because it must be part of the company’s strategy and its goals, it is the most important job of any business leader.”

 Charan goes on to say, “The absence of execution is the single biggest obstacle to success and the cause of most of the disappointments that are mistakenly attributed to other causes.
 When a company executes well, people are not brought to their knees by changes in the business environment.”

-We can discuss how technology is rapidly changing the landscape however it is effective leaders who have the capacity to practice Visioning, Influencing, Implementing and most important of all Executing.
+We can discuss how technology is rapidly changing the landscape.
+However, it is effective leaders can practice Visioning, Influencing, Implementing, and, most important of all, Executing.

 It is always about people.
-People create Products, Processes and Profits.
+People create Products, Processes, and Profits.